MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-snapshot-debugging.md

 To record the AL execution, the server will now wait for a connection to happen where the following rules apply:

-- If a `sessionId` is specified for a userId in the given tenant, then it will be the session that's going to be snapshot debugged.
+- If a `sessionId` is specified for a `userId` in the given tenant, then it will be the session that's going to be snapshot debugged.
+If the specified `sessionId` is not found or the session that is found is not owned by the user specified in `userId` property then the attach request will fail.
 - If only a `userId` is specified for a given tenant then the next session that is specified in the `breakOnNext` configuration parameter is snapshot debugged.
 - If no `userId` is specified then the next session on a given tenant that validates the `breakOnNext` parameter will be snapshot debugged.